simone-coelho/decision-service/README.md

                 ],
                 "feature_test_key": [
                     "string",
-                    "optional - if variation is needed in response" ],
+                    "optional - returns feature test key if feature is in a test" ],
                 "variation_key": [
                     "string",
-                    "returns variation key"
+                    "returns variation key for the feature test" ],
-                ],
                 "is_enabled": [
                     "boolean",
-                    "returned \"true\" if feature is enabled"
+                    "returns \"true\" if feature is enabled"
                 ],
                 "feature_config": [
                     "object",